+Marker Detail

-Marker Detail Start / End Recording markers Place the markers at the start and end lines of the code to record.
+Start / End Recording markers

+Place the markers at the start and end lines of the code to record.
 These need not be within the same function.

-17 private int m_delivery; 18 public ClassLib() { 20 21 22 23 When the program encounters a start recording marker, a new recording is initiated ( the camera starts rolling! ).
-When an end marker is encountered, the current recording ends ( it's a take ).
+When the program encounters a start recording marker, a new recording is initiated (the camera starts rolling!).
+When an end marker is encountered, the current recording ends (it's a take).
 How you use these markers is up to you and your knowledge of the system under your care.

-Advanced Stuff (nested markers): If a Start recording marker is encountered while a recording is in progress, but where capture is inhibited by the Stack depth value in use , a separate recording will be initiated.
+Advanced Stuff (nested markers):

+If a Start recording marker is encountered while a recording is in progress, but where capture is inhibited by the Stack depth value in use, a separate recording will be initiated.
 Each recording is kept on a stack.
 When one ends, it is removed.
 This technique can be used in Enterprise Architect to record and render scenes in very complex systems.
-It is rather like splicing short scenes from a video to create a trailer.
+It resembles splicing short scenes from a video to create a trailer.
 If you only want to record a single function, you should use an Auto record marker.

-Method Auto Record marker

-A Method Auto Record marker enables you to record a particular function.
-The debugger will automatically end the recording when the function completes.
+Method Auto A Method Auto Record marker enables you to record a particular function.
+The Record debugger will automatically end the marker recording when the function completes.
 This is good because recording is an intensive operation.
 The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits.

-'''

-186 // CRecurrenceDlg message handlers

-BOOL CRecurrenceDlg::OnInitDialog()

-188

-189 ⊟ {

-CBCGPDialog::OnInitDialog();

-190

-191

-192

-UINT nMask =

-CBCGPDateTimeCtrl::DTM SPIN

-193

-194

-CBCGPDateTimeCtrl::DTM DATE

-CBCGPDateTimeCtrl::DTM TIME

-195

-CBCGPDateTimeCtrl::DTM CHECKBOX

-196

-CBCGPDateTimeCtrl::DTM DROPCALENDAR

-197

-198

-CBCGPDateTimeCtrl::DTM CHECKED;

-199

-200

-UINT nFlags = CBCGPDateTimeCtrl::DTM_CHECKED | CBCGPDateTimeCtrl::DT

-201

-202

-// Setup date fields:

-'''

-Recording markers can be nested.
-When a new Method Auto Record marker is hit while recording, the stack depth to record to will be extended to include the current method and the required depth from that function.
+186 // CRecurrenceDlg message handlers 187 188 BOOL CRecurrenceDlg::OnInitDialog() 189 ⊟ { 190 CBCGPDialog::OnInitDialog(); 191 UINT nMask = 192 CBCGPDateTimeCtrl::DTM SPIN 193 194 CBCGPDateTimeCtrl::DTM DATE 195 196 CBCGPDateTimeCtrl::DTM TIME CBCGPDateTimeCtrl::DTM CHECKBOX 197 CBCGPDateTimeCtrl::DTM_DROPCALENDAR | 198 CBCGPDateTimeCtrl::DTM CHECKED; 199 UINT nFlags = CBCGPDateTimeCtrl::DTM CHECKED | CBCGPDateTimeCtrl::DT 200 201 202 // Setup date fields: Recording markers can be nested.
+When a new Method Auto Record marker is hit while recording, the stack depth to record to will be extended to include the current method and the required depth from that function

-Stack Auto-Capture marker

-application is being called from.

-Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an
+Stack Auto-Capture marker / End - EA generated code for Parts and Ports / / Begin - EA generated code for Activities and In public void ClassLib_ActivityGraphWithActionPin() 79 日 { Stack markers enable you to capture any unique stack traces that occur at a point in an application; they provide a quick and useful picture of where a point in an application is being called from.
 To insert a marker at the required point in code, right-click on the line and select the 'Add Stack Auto Capture Marker' option.
 Each time the debugger encounters the marker it performs a stack trace; if the stack trace is not in the recording history, it is copied, and the application continues running.

-Limiting the recording depth

-You can limit the depth of frames in any recording using the stack depth control on either the recorder and breakpoints toolbars.
+Limiting the recording depth You can limit the depth of frames in any recording using the stack depth control on either the recorder and breakpoints toolbars.